changyeon2/Truemedia-ML-Models/README.md

 ### 6. [FTCN](/FTCN) (video)

-An updated implementation of the "FTCN" model used for detecting deepfakes ([Paper Link](https://arxiv.org/abs/2108.06693)):

-- Aims to explore the long-term temporal coherence with temporal transformer network
+An updated implementation of the FTCN (Fully Temporal Convolution Network) model ([Paper Link](https://arxiv.org/abs/2108.06693)).
+Aims to explore the long-term temporal coherence with temporal transformer network:

-- Fully temporal convolution network
-- Extracts temporal features
-- Anaylzes facials features
+- Uses temporal-only convolutions by reducing spatial kernel sizes to focus on temporal features, encouraging the model to learn temporal incoherence.
+- End-to-End Training Without Pre-training: The framework can be trained from scratch without any pre-trained models or external datasets.

 ### 7. [Transcript Based Detector](/transcript) (audio)